rhashimoto/wa-sqlite/src/examples/README.md

 This OPFS VFS can be used with the synchronous WebAssembly build.

 ### OPFSCoopSyncVFS
-This is a new VFS that works with the synchronous WebAssembly build but also supports multiple connections.
+This is a new VFS that works with the synchronous WebAssembly build but also supports multiple connections and is filesystem transparent.

 Transactions involving more than one main (non-temporary) database are not supported.